nhatanh-zen8/presentation/generics/generics.md

   }
   ```
   If the phrase "for all" and "there exists" ring familiar to you, then they probably are: these terms come directly from the
-  familiar "for all" and "there exists" in logic.
+  good old "for all" and "there exists" in logic.
 We'll come back to this later in this blog post.

 ## Variance: Co/Contra/Invariance